 identifying and establishing partnerships with relevant organizations dealing with the use of active and passive space-based sensing systems for the purpose of disaster prediction, detection and mitigation;

-achieve Goal 13 of the 2030 Agenda for Sustainable Development Goals.
+in cooperation with other ITU sectors achieve Goal 13 of the 2030 Agenda for Sustainable Development Goals.

 Relevant regional initiatives

-The following regional initiatives will contribute to Outcome 2.3, consistent with WTDC Resolution 17 (Rev. XXX 2017)
+The following regional initiatives will contribute to Outcome 2.3, consistent with WTDC Resolution 17 (Rev. Buenos Aires 2017)